Wesoamo500/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler: script run a file through gcc without linking
 2-assembler: compile C code to assembly lang
-3-name: script that compiles a C file and creates an executable named cisfun
+3-name: script that compiles a C file and creates an executable named cisfun 4-puts.c : c program to print a string using puts;